 The political challenger's difficulty is to transform the political status-quo that favours the incumbent who belongs to the majority poor group (and favours the status-quo policy $a_0$ ).
-However, overturning the political status-quo requires the 'discovery' of a meme by the political challenger.
-As mentioned earlier, we conceive of memes as some combination of cues, narratives, symbols or targeted communication that channelises ideas to voters - such that exposure to it shifts a voter's worldview or makes identity salient.
-While we assume that these memes are discovered and deployed by a political entrepreneur, they could also be deployed by an allied "political-ideational complex" of partisan think tanks, spin doctors, academic entrepreneurs and the political commentariat in the media.
+However, overturning the political status-quo requires the 'discovery' of a meme by the political challenger (or indeed any allied "political-ideational complex" of partian think tanks, spin doctors, academicpolitical commentariat in the media).
+As mentioned earlier, we conceive of memes as some combination of cues, narratives, symbols or targeted communication that channelises ideas to voters -